 Signal Generator and

-In Simulation Data Inspector, select the signals
+In the Simulation Data Inspector, select the signals

 Transfer Fcn:1.
 Simulation Data Inspector displays plotted data.